 The student teen center on Fort Buchanan is available to all students who wish to use the facility.
 The center requires that the parents complete registration forms before the students are allowed to participate in the various programs offered.
-Parents should check with the center manager to ensure when the after school program begins.
-The program has undergone a few changes of which you will be informed about in the days to come.
-Further information regarding this program will arrive at the start of the year.
+Parents should check with the center manager to ensure when the after school program begins and if/when it is open.

 General: Our programs each year are exciting and structured to ensure that all our students continue to receive a well-rounded and challenging education.
 Our standards and expectations remain high!
 As always, our number one goal is providing our students with a quality educational experience in a safe, caring and nurturing environment.
 All our faculty members are fully credentialed while professional development and collaborative opportunities are built into our yearly schedule.
 Our curricular program is aligned to the Department of Defense Education Activity Standards.

 The graduation requirements for our students are set by DoDEA and are monitored by members in the district office.
 The current students must earn 26 carnage credits and the students must maintain a cumulative grade point average of 2.0 or better; in the future students who are in the 11th grade must have four math credits to graduate.
 Our curriculum is focusing more on Science, Technology, Engineering, and Mathematics (STEM).
 Our students will have opportunities to apply the academic principles they learn in the classroom to real world situations.
 Our students will also have opportunities to participate in nine career pathways that will lead to industry certification making them job ready upon graduation.